nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   records with `IDXFOR__<file>.i32` or `.i64` index sidecars.
 Both sidecar layouts are accepted: `N+1` entries ending in an end-of-data sentinel, and the Rust walk-built form of `N` record starts with no sentinel.
+  Slab containers (`.slab`) — paged records indexed by ordinal through a pages page in the file's tail, with optional named namespaces — are planned, prefetched, and prebuffered by the pages a window spans; their records are not decoded here (see below).
 - Multi-file facets: a facet may be a *series* of files forming one dense, gapless ordinal space, declared in either of the reference forms — uniform (`source: base__NNNN.fvec` with `shard_stride`, `shard_count`,